Soviet Student Olympiads

 Soviet Student Olympiad was an annual set of contests for students in the USSR.
 There were two separate multi-round competitions every year: for higher education (universities) and general education (starting from 7th to 10th/11th grade).
 Both competitions had several rounds, and winners from lower rounds would go to the next round.
 Not only individual members, but teams were awarded too.
 The main difference between two Olympiads was that the school one had separate threads for every grade, while the university one was for all students.

+History

+Academic competitions among schools modeled after the Olympic Games emerged in the Soviet Union during the interwar period.
+They were called "Olympiads" despite the fact that they took place annually rather than once every four years.
+Leningrad held its first mathematics Olympiad in 1934, in part as a way to select students for universities.
+Physics and chemistry Olympiads were held in Moscow in 1939.

+After World War II, national Olympiads among secondary schools were held in most Warsaw Pact countries.
+As transnational Olympiads emerged within the Eastern Bloc in the late 1960s, the Soviet Union sent teams to competitions including the International Chemistry Olympiad and the International Physics Olympiad.

 Contest format

-Both Olympiads had the same format of the contests.
+In the Soviet Union, both the university and secondary school Olympiads had the same format of the contests.
 Students would come in teams representing their location, e.g. schools or republics.
 Each contest could have 2-3 parts.
 For instance, the Republican round of University Olympiads on physics could have three parts: theory, lab and computer modeling.
 All students were given the same set of problems to solve.
 They would work on solutions strictly individually - no teamwork was allowed - and then they were scored by judges.
 Team scores were simply sum of individual member scores.
 Earlier rounds could take just one round, while the later rounds could span for a week having several parts.